 Faster Procedures

 Automation may reduce treatment times for certain procedures while improving workflow efficiency.
+As the technology develops, robotic assistance could potentially make some treatments more streamlined.

 Better Planning